 9. Turn on “Instabook” If You Can

-As a businessperson (you’re a businessperson, not an Airbnb host, right?), you should be on the lookout for differentiators.
-Ways to make your product more attractive than your competitors.
+As a businessperson (you’re a businessperson, not an Airbnb host, right?), you should be on the lookout for differentiators, like ways to make your product more attractive than your competitors.

 Lily He-Prudhomme, who writes about her frugal journey to financial independence at The Frugal Gene, uses Airbnb rentals as part of her strategy.
 “Turn on ‘Instabook’ if you don’t have specific schedule demands.
 It really does make a difference in the appeal of your listing, which translates to higher prices and occupancy rates.”